Rustafarian-Unitn/rustafarian-drone/README.md

 # Rustafarian-Drone
-Repository for the drone for the Advanced Programming project (y.
-2024/2025)
+Repository containing the drone for the Advanced Programming course (2024/2025) in Universitá di Trento.